spencech/ems-web-app-breakpoint-detection/README.md

 ## Convenience Enums

-For readability, we use convenience enums that correspond to the internal defaults for readability.
+For readability, we use convenience enums that correspond to the internal defaults.

 **Enum Definition**